Announcing Krystal Lau as 2019 Scholarship Recipient!

-Since 1972, the Nonprofit Communications and Media Network (NCM Network) has sponsored the Lisa Davidson Memorial Scholarship Program for college sophomores and juniors majoring in communications, journalism, radio or television communications at a four-year Southern California college or university.
+Since 1972, the Nonprofit Communications and Media Network (NCM Network) has sponsored the Lisa Davidson Memorial Scholarship Program for college sophomores and juniors majoring in communications, journalism, digital, radio, or television communications at a Southern California college or university.
 This scholarship is named in memory of Lisa A. Davidson, a gifted public service coordinator at KNBC-TV and NCM Network member, who died tragically at a young age in an automobile accident.
 Lisa Davidson Memorial Scholarships are supported by contributions to the Ruth Collander Endowment Fund.

 The purpose of this scholarship program is to recognize outstanding students who demonstrate excellent potential for improving the lives of the Southern California community through a communications career.